soundpress/RulesOfNYC/docs/c19/index.rst

       (ii) Annual rate.
 See 34 RCNY § 7-10.

-   (32) Any improvement listed in 34 RCNY § 7-04 for which a consent is proposed to be granted where the grantee has filed an application concerning the subject property pursuant to § 4-105 of the Administrative Code, or any improvement listed in § 7-04 of these rules where the construction of such improvement was funded 50 percent or more by a City agency.
+   (32) Any improvement listed in 34 RCNY § 7-04
+									 for which a consent is proposed to be granted where the grantee has filed an application concerning the subject property pursuant to § 4-105 of the Administrative Code, or any improvement listed in 34 RCNY § 7-04 where the construction of such improvement was funded 50 percent or more by a City agency.

       (i) Standard.
 Refer to standards listed above for individual structures.